Phantas0s/Phantas0s/README.md

 ## Others

-* ❓ [Questions I ask to companies during an interview](https://github.com/Phantas0s/questions-job-interview) - Decades of experience being interviewed as well as some years hiring for companies.
+* ❓ [Questions I ask to companies during an interview](https://github.com/Phantas0s/questions-job-interview) - Decades of experience being interviewed as well as some experience hiring for companies.

 ## Contact